Character Overview

 With all this in mind now attention can be turned on why Rebel is considered such a higher tier character - how easily she can handle bosses.

 Mom will be the most enjoyable fight in the game as Rebel.
-She should spawn as many allies as possible when entering Sewers, once Mom is located allies will start to be obliterate her health.
-Being stuck in a corner is game over for Mom as she can do very little to get out of the ocean of bullets, although the player should periodically swing ushov in case Mom manages to shoot a toxic blast which would kill many allies.
+She should spawn as many allies as possible when entering Sewers, once Mom is located allies will start to obliterate her health.
+Being stuck in a corner is game over for Mom as she can do very little to get out of the ocean of bullets, although the player should periodically swing ushovel in case Mom manages to shoot a toxic blast which would kill many allies.

 Big Bandits can be handled similarly by amassing a horde of allies while clearing the level before they spawn.
 If done right the allies will shred Bandits health immediately upon spawning, and Rebel will be able to tank most of them on spawn which is usually a pretty bad idea on other characters.
 If she is unable to get enough allies in time, she can instead just clear normally.